bokeh/bokeh/sphinx/source/docs/user_guide/quickstart.rst

 Bokeh Application Server
 ========================

 Bokeh also comes with an optional server component, the Bokeh Server.
-It possible to create many interesting and interactive visualizations without using the Bokeh server, as we have seen above.
+It is possible to create many interesting and interactive visualizations without using the Bokeh server, as we have seen above.
 However, the Bokeh server affords many novel and powerful capabilities, including: